My cat has a lengthy history of bringing me "gifts."

 reversible motor and associated electrical drive circuitry

-is certainly the easiest way to move something back and forth.
+is required to move that panel back and forth.

 Since the goal is automatically closing the door when the cat

-Finally, something needs to integrate the multiple sensors
+Obviously, something needs to integrate all the above, sensors

 Design